Homemade Oxtail Soup

 Oxtail can be pricey due to availability, demand, and the time it takes to prepare it.
 Because it’s only a small portion of the cow and has become a widely-loved dish requiring a great deal of cooking time, the price of oxtail has sky-rocketed over the years, particularly in restaurants.
 That’s why I love making oxtail soup at home!

 The real question is what is it not good for?
-Like many healthy soups, this oxtail soup is packed with protein from the beef as well as lots of vitamins, minerals, nutrients, and healthy fats.
+Like many nutritious soups, this oxtail soup is packed with protein from the beef as well as lots of vitamins, minerals, nutrients, and healthy fats.
 It’s the perfect dish to make when you or someone you love is feeling under the weather.
 An immune boost in a bowl!

-More Soup Recipes To Try
+More Classic Mexican Soup Recipes

 - Caldo de Res (Beef Soup)